Route 3 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 Contract Notices and Standardised Statements

 This set of standardised statements has been developed to support you in preparing this aspect of the relevant Contract Notice(s) (or the PIN if that is being used as a Call for Competition).
 These statements are for you to include in the Contract Notice (or the PIN if that is being used as a Call for Competition) and complete where relevant.
 You may also set out further selection stage information you require to be included in the Contract Notice (or the PIN if being used as a call for competition) where relevant and proportionate to the subject-matter of the contract.
+If you are using the online ESPD (Scotland) module on PCS you may wish to use these statements as a guide when detailing criterion within the Module.

 These statements are aligned to the relevant selection questions in the ESPD (Scotland) to enable Procurement Officers to adopt a standard approach in Contract Notices (and in PINs being used as Calls for Competition).
 Therefore where selection questions are not being used in the ESPD for the specific procurement exercise, the corresponding statements will not be required in the Contract Notice (or the PIN if that is being used as a Call for Competition).